|

 MARKET SUMMARY:

-to 4 cents lower; wheat futures are narrowly mixed.
-The U.S. stock market is
+55 to 58 cents lower; wheat futures are 3 to 13 cents lower.
+The U.S. stock

-firmer at midday with the S&P 55 points higher.
-The U.S. Dollar Index is 20
+market is firmer at midday with the S&P 80 points higher.
+The U.S. Dollar Index

-with crude .35 higher and natural gas is .07 higher.
-Livestock trade has cattle
+weaker with crude off 3.30 and natural gas .09 lower.
+Livestock trade is firmer

 CORN:

-Corn futures are 1 to 2 cents lower in quiet midday trade with action
+Corn futures are 12 to 14 cents lower at midday with broad selling to start

-to softer into the holiday weeks.
-On the March chart, support is the 20-day
+fertilizer developments.
+On the May chart, support is the 20-day moving average

 SOYBEANS:

-Soybean futures are 3 to 4 cents lower at midday with trade drifting into
+Soybean futures are 55 to 58 cents lower at midday with a gap lower on

 WHEAT: